Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-2.md

     ![](../../media/crud3.6.png)

-- Once the entire code is highlighted, in the Github Copilot Chat provide an prompt as "generate unit test cases for usercontroller.cs"
+- Once the entire code is highlighted, in the Github Copilot Chat, provide a prompt as "generate unit test cases for usercontroller.cs"

     ![](../../media/crud3.7.png)

-- Github Copilot will start generate unit test cases for the usercontroller.cs.
+- Github Copilot will start generating unit test cases for the usercontroller.cs.

     ![](../../media/crud3.8.png)